-- FLU6.1.10 Orange County shall support the goals of the Rural Land Stewardship program as presented in Chapter 163.3248, F.S., and consider cooperative implementation of this program where there are interested property owners, and adjoining entities willing to participate in this effort.
-(Amended 06/17, Ord.
-2017-12) - FLU6.1.11 Orange County shall continue to promote the long-term viability of agricultural uses, and agribusiness itself, as an economic asset.
+- OBJ E2.2 Orange County shall protect and promote the vitality of the nursery industry in Northwest Orange County. - FLU6.1.11 Orange County shall continue to promote the longterm viability of agricultural uses, and agribusiness itself, as an economic asset.
 (Obj.
-2.2-r) - FLU6.1.12 Orange County will support the creation and availability of fresh food initiatives and efforts, including local farmers markets, community vegetable gardens, and other small scale agricultural efforts that promote local sustainability. - OBJ FLU6.2 RURAL SETTLEMENTS.
+2.2-r) - FLU6.1.12 Orange County will support the creation and availability of fresh food initiatives and efforts, including local farmers markets, community vegetable gardens, and other small scale agricultural efforts that promote local sustainability. - FLU6.1.6 Orange County shall promote agribusiness to accommodate uses such as vegetable and fruit packaging, ornamental horticulture operations, fish culture, and other new and innovative agribusiness and support functions.
+(Added 12/00, Ord.
+00-25, Policy 2.2.2-r)

+Staff recommends moving the policy under FLU6.1.3 as these policies are related.
+OBJ E2.2 would be renumbered FLU6.1.11 and policies FLU6.1.11, 6.1.12 6.1.6 would be renumbered.

+RURAL SETTLEMENTS.
 Rural Settlements provide for a rural residential lifestyle.
 In some instances, Rural Settlements allow a transition of rural areas adjacent to the Urban Service Area while avoiding development in active agricultural areas.
-Rural Settlements were intended to recognize and preserve existing development patterns at the time the CP was adopted in 1991.
+Rural Settlements were intended to recognize and preserve existing development patterns at the time the CP Comprehensive Plan was adopted in 1991.
 The creation of Rural Settlements recognized the need to maintain agricultural areas and rural uses in the Rural Service Area, while providing for rural communities.
 (Added 12/00, Ord.
 00-25, Obj.
 2.1-r)

-FLU6.2.1 The following Rural Settlements shall be designated on the Future Land Use Map to meet the desire for a rural lifestyle.
+The following Rural Settlements shall be designated on the Future Land Use Map to meet the desire for a rural lifestyle.
 No new Rural Settlements or expansions to the existing Rural Settlement boundaries shall occur; however, within 18 months, Orange County shall complete a study to determine whether the existing Rural Settlements should be expanded.

-Rural Settlements

-Bithlo

-Bridle Path

-Christmas

-Clarcona

-Corner Lake

-Gotha

-Lake Avalon

-Lake Hart/Lake Whippoorwill

-Lake Mary Jane

-Lake Pickett

-North Apopka/Wekiva

-North Christmas

-Otter Lake

-Paradise Heights

-Rainbow Ridge

-Sunflower Trail/Seaward Plantation

-Tangerine

-Tildenville

-Rural Settlements

-Wedgefield

-West Windermere

-Zellwood

-Zellwood Station
+Rural Settlements Bithlo Bridle Path (annexed by Apopka) Christmas Clarcona Corner Lake Gotha Lake Avalon Lake Hart/Lake Whippoorwill Lake Mary Jane Lake Pickett North Apopka/Wekiva North Christmas Otter Lake Paradise Heights Rainbow Ridge Sunflower Trail/Seaward Plantation Tangerine Tildenville Wedgefield West Windermere Zellwood Zellwood Station